tomarrell/lbadd/doc/internal/parser/scanner/Consensus-Protocol.md

 * Communication: Distributed systems need a method to communicate between each other.
 Remote Procedure Calls is the mechanism using which a standalone server can talk to another.
 The standard Go package [RPC](https://golang.org/pkg/net/rpc/) serves us the purpose.
 * Security: Access control mechanisms need to be in place to decide on access to functions in the servers based on their state (leader, follower, candidate)
 * Routing to leader: One of the issues with a varying leader is for the clients to know which IP address to contact for the service.
 We can solve this problem by advertising any/all IPs of the cluster and simply forward this request to the current leader; OR have a proxy that can forward the request to the current leader wheneve the requests come in.
+(Section client interaction of post has another approach which works too)
+* The servers will be implemented in the `interal/master` or `internal/worker` folders which will import the raft API and perform their functions.

 Maintaining consensus is one of the major parts of a distributed system.
 To know to have achieved a stable system, we need the following two parts of implementation.